nojronatron/nojronatron.github.io/continuing-education/nojronablog-2024.md

 - Several references to how to set up MVVM Cross were out of date (MVVM Cross is currently at 9.1.1), dating back two or more years.
 - In the end I developed a basic project following Time Corey's instructions (in an outdated video) and by following several MVVM Cross bugs, Example projects, and StackOverflow.

+### Mobile Weather App Downloading Images

+In the [Interleaving section of MSFT Learn article on Task-based Asynchronous Pattern](https://learn.microsoft.com/en-us/dotnet/standard/asynchronous-programming-patterns/consuming-the-task-based-asynchronous-pattern#interleaving), example code shows how to utilize `Task.WhenAny(func)` to download images for display to a UI, as they become available.
+This will apply nicely to Mob-Wx on the 7-day forecasts page.

 ## Week 6

 Although I was out of town for most of week 5 some software development happened anyway: